-In the interest of the international shipping industry, the KVNR calls on the Dutch government, in the processes leading up to a spatial (re)organisation of the North Sea, to guarantee that seagoing vessels can continue to navigate safely and smoothly while sailing along the Dutch coast or into Dutch ports.
+In the interest of the international shipping industry, the KVNR calls on the Dutch government, in the processes leading up to a spatial planning of the North Sea, to guarantee that seagoing ships can continue to navigate safely and smoothly while sailing along the Dutch coast or into Dutch ports.
 The KVNR calls for the following:

 All Dutch wind farms – including, if possible, those on the entire Dutch Continental Shelf – must be covered by a radar shipping traffic control system (Vessel Traffic Service, VTS).

 The Coastguard will probably need additional VTS operators and additional VTS equipment for VTS coverage beyond the 12 nautical mile boundary of territorial waters.

 - Provide support vessels at offshore wind farms

 Emergency standby vessels (ESVs) must be moored at every offshore wind farm to prevent a ship colliding with wind turbines in the event of an emergency.